You publish that awesome piece of content. If you don’t promote it properly, no one reads it.

 To combat this, once you send your initial email, wait for 3 days.
-Then again resend your campaign to all the non-openers of your initial email to make sure that they open.
+Then again resend your campaign to all the non-openers in your initial email to make sure that they open.
 This time, you need to consider adding a more intriguing subject line that makes them open.

-You’ll be often surprised by the number of additional people who open your email the next time.
+You’ll often be surprised by the number of additional people who open your email the next time.

 According to a SendPulse’s case study, sending emails to non-openers increased overall open rates by 47%.
 That’s a good increase!

 In one of the previous sections of this blog post, I suggested you to feature some great influencers in your space, including their case studies, stories, and so on.